ROCm/ROCm/docs/compatibility/ml-compatibility/tensorflow-compatibility.rst

 <https://hub.docker.com/r/rocm/tensorflow>`_ images with ROCm backends on
 Docker Hub.
 The following Docker image tags and associated inventories are validated for `ROCm 6.3.1 <https://repo.radeon.com/rocm/apt/6.3.1/>`_.
-Click
-|docker-icon| to see the image on Docker Hub.
+Click the |docker-icon| icon to view the image on Docker Hub.

 .. list-table:: TensorFlow Docker image components
     :header-rows: 1